akshaygite24/ecommerce-churn-prediction/readme.md

 The Dataset includes features such as:

--`Tenure` - Number of months the customer has been with the company -`WarehouseToHome` - Distance Between Warehouse and Customer's home -`SatisfactionScore` - Customer Satisfaction (1 to 5) -`CashbackAmount` - Cashback earned by Customer -`PreferredOrderCart`, `MaritalStatus`, etc.
+- `Tenure` - Number of months the customer has been with the company
+- `WarehouseToHome` - Distance Between Warehouse and Customer's home
+- `SatisfactionScore` - Customer Satisfaction (1 to 5)
+- `CashbackAmount` - Cashback earned by Customer
+- `PreferredOrderCart`, `MaritalStatus`, etc.

 **Target Variable**: `Churn` (1 = churned, 0 = retained)